paulkrog/paulkrog.github.io/index.md

 <section id="interests">
 <ul>
 <li>Bridges between natural language and formal computer language</li>
-<li>Language-universal techniques for putting symbolic knowledge into
+<li>Language-general techniques for putting symbolic knowledge into
 machine learning models</li>
 <li>Data- and algorithm-driven techniques for making conjectures in math and science</li>
 <li>Computational universality with errors: how can